MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOSite.md

 Set-SPOSite -Identity https://contoso.sharepoint.com/sites/site1 -EnableAutoExpirationVersionTrim $false -MajorVersionLimit 500 -MajorWithMinorVersionsLimit 20 -ExpireVersionsAfterDays 0 -ApplyToExistingDocumentLibraries
 ```

-Example 19 creates a request to set Manual Version Storage Limits that limits the number of versions with no time limits for existing document libraries that enabled versioning.
+Example 19 creates a request to set Manual Version History Limits that limits the number of versions with no time limits for existing document libraries that enabled versioning.

 ### EXAMPLE 20
 ```powershell